Reconfigurable Intelligent Surface Based Hybrid Precoding for THz Communications: Conclusions

 \section{Conclusions}

-In this paper, the RIS-based hybrid precoding architecture was proposed for THz communication, where the energy-efficient RIS rather than the energy-hungry phased array was used to realize the analog beamforming of the hybrid precoding.
-The hybrid precoding matrix was carefully designed in order to maximize the sum-rate of the users.
-Specifically, due to the constraint of discrete phase shifts in RIS-based hybrid precoding architecture, we reformulated the sum-rate optimization problem as multiple discrete classification problems.
+In this paper, we proposed a RIS-based hybrid precoding architecture for THz communication, where the energy-efficient RIS instead of the energy-hungry phased array was used to realize the analog beamforming of the hybrid precoding.
+In order to maximize the sum-rate of the users, the hybrid precoding matrix was carefully designed.
+Specifically, we reformulated the sum-rate optimization problem as multiple discrete classification problems because of the non-convex constraint of discrete phase shifts in RIS-based hybrid precoding architecture.
 Then, the DL-MDC hybrid precoding algorithm was proposed to solve the multiple discrete classification problems.
-Both the theoretical Saleh-Valenzuela channel model and practical 3GPP channel model were considered for the simulation, and the results showed that the proposed DL-MDC hybrid precoding algorithm has much lower runtime than the traditional hybrid precoding algorithm, while the achievable sum-rate performance loss was negligible.
+The simulation result showed that the proposed DL-MDC hybrid precoding algorithm has much lower runtime than the traditional hybrid precoding algorithm with negligible the achievable sum-rate performance.
 Thus, the parallel DNN system utilized in the proposed DL-MDC algorithm can approximate the complex non-convex function of the traditional hybrid precoding algorithm well, which provides a reasonable trade-off between performance and complexity.
-In the future, we will consider to use unsupervised learning using the traditional hybrid precoding algorithm to generate data samples for the proposed RIS-based hybrid precoding architecture.